Lob2018/SudoFX2024/README.md

         - logback from Spring Boot
     - Build dependencies :
         - maven-compiler-plugin
+          - annotationProcessorPaths:
+            - MapStruct processor (for code generation)
+            - Lombok (for generating boilerplate code)
+            - Lombok MapStruct Binding (to integrate Lombok with MapStruct)
         - javafx-maven-plugin
         - spring-boot-maven-plugin (create the uber JAR)
         - exec-maven-plugin (batch to generate MSI and uber JAR with his run batch)